Dr Daniel James

 Wednesday: 16:00 to 17:00

-Office hours by appointment only.
-Please email to book an appointment: firstname.lastname@example.org
+Office hours by appointment.
+To book an appointment please email: firstname.lastname@example.org

 I am a Lecturer in Geography at the University of Exeter.
 I joined Exeter in September 2022.
 Before this, I worked for three years as a Lecturer in Geography at the University of East Anglia.
 I hold a PhD from the London School of Economics.

 My research explores the memory of political violence in Argentina.